neocortix/ncscli/COMMANDLINE.md

-Neocortix provides a single command-line tool for launching and managing Scalable Compute instances.
+Neocortix provides a command-line tool for launching and managing Scalable Compute instances.
 It is tested mostly in Linux, but is written in standard Python 3, and also works on Windows 10, WIndows Server 2019, and MacOS.

 ## Prerequisites